Medically reviewed by Drugs.com. Last updated on Apr 6, 2020.

 VirusesArthritis can be caused from infection by many viruses, including those that cause colds, upper respiratory infections, human immunodeficiency virus (HIV), hepatitis, parvovirus, rubella and mumps.
 Many joints can be affected at the same time, and the symptoms of viral infectious arthritis can be similar to the symptoms of rheumatoid arthritis.
 However, viral arthritis symptoms usually disappear within days or weeks if the disease causing the problem goes away.
 HIV and some forms of viral hepatitis may cause chronic (long-lasting) infection and longer-lasting joint symptoms.

 If your doctor suspects that your joint symptoms are related to a bacterial infection, he or she probably will remove fluid from the affected joint with a needle and will have it analyzed in a lab.
 You may have blood and urine tests.
-If your doctor thinks a sexually transmitted disease may be causing the problem, he or she will do a pelvic examination if you are a woman and a swab of the penis and a urine test if you are a man.
+If your doctor thinks a sexually transmitted disease may be causing the problem, he or she will do a pelvic examination and urine testing if you are a woman and a swab of the penis and a urine test if you are a man.
 The urine and swabbed material are sent to be tested in a laboratory.
 Tests are not available to diagnose most viral diseases.
 However, some of the more common viral causes of arthritis, such as parvovirus, hepatitis B, hepatitis C and HIV, can usually be diagnosed with blood tests.

 How long symptoms last depends on the cause and how soon treatment is started.
 Symptoms can improve as soon as 24 hours after treatment starts.
 However, they may continue for weeks or months when related to Lyme disease, many bacterial strains or tuberculosis.
 If infection damages joints, symptoms may last a lifetime.